 Think about the times you’ve walked into your home office (or wherever you work at home) and were greeted by piles of papers, writing utensils strewn here and there, remnants from some craft project, more paper piles, scribbled notes on little pieces of paper, file folders, your kids’ permission slips….

-I don’t know about you, but just looking at a mess like this has my motivation deserting me for the nearest TV with Netflix!
+I don’t know about you, but just looking at a mess like this has my motivation deserting me for the nearest TV and Netflix!

-Not only do I want to skip my work for the day (especially those to-dos that I’ve been dreading), I can only muster a plop down onto the couch next to my lost motivation for some binge TV watching. #SoNotGood
+Not only do I want to skip my work for the day (especially those to-do’s that I’ve been dreading), I can only muster a dramatic drop onto the couch next to my lost motivation for some binge watching.

 Now, think about the times you’ve walked into your home office (or wherever you work at home) and a clean and decluttered work space greeted you!

 Now, we’re talking!
-Just by having your work surface cleared off, you’ve set yourself up for success!
+Just by having your desk cleared off, you’ve set yourself up for success!

 I like to clear my desk every afternoon/evening before I call the work day done, but it might work better for you to do it at lunch.
 Obviously, I don’t recommend doing it in the morning.

 #2 Create Office Zones

-Creating office zones makes your office more organized and helps to keep it that way!
+Creating office zones makes your office more organized and helps you to keep it that way!